 Megan manages grantwriting, prospect research, annual appeal, and communications plans for Vantage in Philanthropy’s clients.
 For over 13 years, Megan has provided development office infrastructure support and fundraising results for our clients.

 Megan develops and implements annual appeal plans for nonprofit clients to meet general operation and program requirements.
 Megan’s experience with direct mailing collateral, prospect research, and database management ensures the success of each annual giving plan.
-Megan has been responsible for the Boys & Girls Club ONE Campaign and Oliver Hazard Perry Rhode Island’s Plank Owner program, among many other appeals.
+Megan has been responsible for the Boys & Girls Club of Fall River's Great Futures Campaign, Oliver Hazard Perry Rhode Island’s Plank Owner program, and Read to Succeed’s annual appeal, among many other appeals.

 In support of successful capital campaigns, Megan serves as lead prospect researcher to identify and assess the capacity and potential affinity of major gift individual, corporate, and foundation prospects.
 Using proprietary research techniques, Megan is able to identify and deliver new donor prospects to our clients.
 Megan is also responsible for client communications plans, including newsletters, annual reports, internet-based marketing, press releases, and event invitations.

-Megan graduated from Roger Williams University in Bristol, Rhode Island in 2001 with degrees in Art & Architectural History and Historic Preservation.
-A New Hampshire native, Megan remained in Rhode Island to follow her dream of working in maritime preservation.
-Megan took a position as the Curatorial Assistant at the International Yacht Restoration School (IYRS) in Newport where she worked on restoring the Victorian schooner-yacht Coronet.
-While at IYRS, Megan also assisted in the restoration of the historic mill.
-In 2004, Megan joined Battleship Cove in Fall River, Massachusetts as the Marketing & Communications Manager where she was responsible for national communications, visitation and tourism.
+Megan graduated from Roger Williams University in Bristol.
+Meghan began her career as the Curatorial Assistant at the International Yacht Restoration School (IYRS) in Newport where she worked on restoring the Victorian schooner-yacht Coronet and assisted in the restoration of the historic mill.
+Megan joined Battleship Cove in Fall River, Massachusetts as the Marketing & Communications Manager where she was responsible for national communications, visitation and tourism.
 Megan also served as Development Assistant at the Aquidneck Land Trust administering its annual fund and membership program, and special events.

 Megan lives in North Kingstown, Rhode Island with her family.